Health Insurance Deduction for the Self-Employed

 Health insurance premiums include premiums paid for:

-- Medical and dental insurance for yourself, your spouse, and your
+- Medical and dental insurance for yourself, your spouse, and your dependents.

-- Qualified long-term care insurance for yourself, your spouse,
+- Qualified long-term care insurance for yourself, your spouse, and your dependents.

-The following may claim the health insurance deduction:
+The following individuals may claim the health insurance deduction:

 - Sole proprietors